t-sanchez/phd_thesis/README.md

 ```

 ## About the repository
 The repo uses git large file system, check that it is installed on your machine.
-If not, you can install it (check [this link](https://git-lfs.github.com/), and if you already clone the repository, you will need to initalize it in locally using `git lfs install`.
+If not, you can install it (check [this link](https://git-lfs.github.com/)), and if you've already cloned the repository, you will need to initalize it in locally using `git lfs install`.
 You can then obtain the large files with `git lfs pull`.

 ## Source
 This thesis is based of the [unofficial EPFL thesis template](https://github.com/glederrey/EPFL_thesis_template).